nielsgl/slidepay-ruby-sdk/README.md

 ENV["api_key"]    = "super-secret-api-key-that-you-never-share"
 ```

-## Note
+## Notes

 The SlidePay::Client class is largely untested and likely non-functional.

-Though I do not mention authentication in most examples following the authentication section of this document, an api_key or token, and an endpoint, can be supplied to any method that results triggers an API request.
-This flexibility allows for interacting with a single instance of a single ApiResource class without having to use the SlidePay module methods or the SlidePay::Client class.
-It also accommodates those developers who may wish to authenticate many SlidePay accounts within a single thread, such as inside a request context of a Rails application, or in a scheduled task, without having to repeatedly reset the SlidePay.token or SlidePay.api_key global values.
+Though this document rarely mentions authentication in most examples following the section above dedicated to it, an api_key or token, and an endpoint, may be supplied to any object or module that can perform an API request.
+This flexibility allows for interacting with a single instance of a single ApiResource class without having to use the SlidePay module methods directly, or having to use an instance of the SlidePay::Client class.
+It also accommodates those developers who may wish to authenticate many SlidePay accounts within a single thread, such as inside a request context of a Rails application, or in a scheduled task, without having to repeatedly set the SlidePay.token or SlidePay.api_key global values.

 ## License